shibby360/linguistics-stuff/chhayan/basics.md

 | -t́ | -ś |
 | -i | -s |

 Anything not covered stays the same.
+Pronouns do not decline.
 ## Pronunciation
 Every letter is pronounced by itself, dipthongs and digraphs do not exist.
 Examples: